From the Carlitz exponential to Drinfeld modular forms: The Carlitz module and its exponential

-and we are done. \end{proof} It is interesting to note the two rationality properties for $\exp_C=\exp_{\widetilde{\pi}A}$ and $\exp_A$ which follow from the above result: the terms of the series defining $\exp_C$ are defined over $K$ (the coefficients $d_i^{-1}$) and the factors of the infinite product of $\exp_A$ we just considered are also defined over $K$ (the coefficients are $l_i^{1-q}$). \begin{Remark} {\em This can be viewed as a digression.
-There is a simple connection with Thakur's multiple zeta values, defined by:
+Proposition \ref{prod-facto} was essentially known by Carlitz; it can be derived easily with elementary manipulations on the left-hand side of \cite[(5.01)]{CAR}.
+It is interesting to note the two rationality properties for $\exp_C=\exp_{\widetilde{\pi}A}$ and $\exp_A$ which follow from the above result: the terms of the series defining $\exp_C$ are defined over $K$ (the coefficients $d_i^{-1}$) and the factors of the infinite product of $\exp_A$ we just considered are also defined over $K$ (the coefficients are $l_i^{1-q}$).